ClementFlipo/Wikifab-English-Texts/README.md

-# Wikifab-English-Texts
+# Fixing Wikifab English language issues
 English is your native language?
-Help us to improve Wikifab texts.
+Help us to fix Wikifab English language issues.
 Even 30-min of text review can make a big change!

 # How-to suggest a change?
 * Login or register to Github